ThanaritKanjanametawatAU/ThanaritKanjanametawatAU.github.io/README.md

 ## Deployment

-The website is hosted on Github.io and can be accessed at [ThanaritKanjanametawatAU.github.io](https://ThanaritKanjanametawatAU.github.io).
+The website is hosted on Github.io and can be accessed at <a href="https://ThanaritKanjanametawatAU.github.io" target="_blank">ThanaritKanjanametawatAU.github.io</a>.

 ## Acknowledgements